How to create a cool, personal, effective page to raise money for charities that are important to you!

 And the last share button we have available is the donation widget.
 You can read a more thorough breakdown of how the donation widget works here, but you have a few different options when you click this button:

-You can choose whether you want a widget that will allow users to donate directly to your page, a widget that shows your progress toward your goal and links to your fundraiser, or a donate button.
+You can choose whether you want a widget that will allow users to donate directly to your page, a donate button on your Facebook Brand page, a widget that shows your progress toward your goal and links to your fundraiser, or a donate button.

 Mightycause has worked hard to provide features that enhance your fundraiser and make it easy for your nonprofit to get donations, collect donor information, track your donations, and reach your fundraising goals.
 We encourage you to utilize as many of these features as possible when creating your page — a lot of thought went into each one, and we promise they’ll make your page stronger.